kappaduck/quack/examples/readme.md

 You can also open the example in your preferred IDE (e.g., Visual Studio, Rider, etc.).
 > Any IDE doesn't support single-file execution, so you will need to run as cli.

-> Visual Code have intellisense support for single-file but can't run it directly.
+> Visual Studio has intellisense support for single-file but can't run it directly.

 ## Examples